When booking an airline ticket, regardless of the booking method and / or the point of sale, you accept the general conditions of transport hereafter.

 - In the case of Damage caused to Baggage, the Passenger must immediately on arrival complete the Property Irregularity Report form (P.I.R.) or any equivalent document used by the Carrier in order to file their claim within 7 days.
 All Passengers claiming must be mentioned on the form.
 In the event that the said form is not completed immediately on arrival, the Damage would then be considered as not having occurred during the Transport, unless proof to the contrary was provided.

-- In the event of damage, delay checked Baggage, the Passenger must complete the claim form online from the website: contact.
-The claim must be lodged within seven to twenty one days from time of delivery.
+- In the event of delay checked Baggage, the Passenger must complete the claim form online from the website: contact.
+The claim must be lodged within twenty one (21) days from time of delivery.

 4. Damage as a result of Delays